RedTurtle/redturtle.prenotazioni/README.rst

 You can also create the addtional fields for your booking, you just need to compile them in your PrenotazioneType.
-And they will appear in the ["booking_types"]["booking_additional_fields_schema"] in your booking schema so u can compile them for your booking in this way:
+And they will appear in the ["booking_types"]["booking_additional_fields_schema"] in your booking schema so you can compile them for your booking in this way:

 @booking
 --------